Getting Started

 helmfile/environments/default/

-For the following guide, we will use dev
+For the following guide, we will use dev as environment where variables can be set in

 DNS